Prescription Medications to Treat Overweight & Obesity

 Available by injection only

-How do doctors use prescription medications “off-label” to treat overweight and obesity?
+How do health care professionals use prescription medications “off-label” to treat overweight and obesity?

-Sometimes doctors use medications in a way that’s different from what the FDA has approved, known as “off-label” use.
-By choosing an off-label medication to treat overweight and obesity, your doctor may prescribe
+Sometimes health care professionals use medications in a way that’s different from what the FDA has approved.
+That’s called “off-label” use.
+By choosing an off-label medication to treat overweight and obesity, your health care professional may prescribe

 - a drug approved for treating a different medical problem